 It was gratifying to read the results of a recent survey of our current students and alumni, in which they described our Faculty as collegial, active, inclusive, connected, collaborative, close knit and “a family”.
 I think these attributes are more valuable than ever as we plan for the fall term, and our faculty and staff are working hard to ensure that our class engagement and connections among students and instructors will continue to set us apart from our peers.

 That is why I am especially pleased to announce the launch this fall of a new initiative that will provide opportunities for KPE students to build connections with one another and with our professors and staff.
-This new program, KINections, includes four elements: student experience, career exploration, health and wellness, and mentorship by a KPE professor (organized for all incoming KPE students).
-There will be an intentional focus on equity, diversity and inclusion across all four elements.
+This new program, KINections, includes five elements: health and wellness, community engagement, global citizenship, career development and mentorship by a KPE professor for all incoming KPE students.
+There will be an intentional focus on equity, diversity and inclusion across all five elements.
 Undergraduate year 1 and year 2 online synchronous course activities will occur primarily Tuesdays through Thursdays (with some labs on Fridays) but Mondays and most Fridays will remain open for students to participate in the many different co-curricular KINections activities and events.
 KINections may be able to occur on campus (in keeping with Public Health guidelines) and many activities will also be accessible remotely for those who are not able to join us on campus.
 Watch for more details to be shared in August!

 Like KPE, all divisions of the university are working hard to finalize fall plans for teaching, research and co-curricular activities.
 University of Toronto President Meric Gertler recently shared an update about the university’s preparations for the fall term.
 And the university’s very large sport and recreation division, operated by KPE, is also busy preparing a tremendous schedule of in-person and remote opportunities for students to be active and to build community.
 From aquatics to strength training and meditation to group fitness, whether at-home, in the gym or out on our fields, they really do offer something for everyone.
 Given one of the key themes of kinesiology, the benefits of regular physical activity and exercise, I encourage you to also “walk the talk” and take advantage of those opportunities!